KrAsH-CoD3/WhatsApp-Status-Checker/README.md

   - Edit `ContactName` to your desired ContactName (make sure it is exactly how it is saved on your phone(Case Sensitive).
   - Open command prompt and run `py main.py`

-## Errors
+## Errors and Fix

 **Timeout When Logging in:** Increase the timeout value `60` at `wait = WebDriverWait(bot, 60)`.
 **Not Receiving WhatsApp Message:** Send a message to your Test Number.
-If a message isn't sent to your test Number within 24hours, you would not also recieve.
+If a message isn't sent to your test number within 24hours, you would not recieve message.

+## Update(s)

+[WhatsApp Business Cloud API] released an update which apply from 1 April, 2023 saying

+    Starting from 1 April, free-tier conversations can only be initiated by your customers.
+If you want to start a conversation with your customers after 1 April, you will need to add a payment method.
+Learn more about free-tier conversations.

+    When using a test phone number, we will still allow developers to send messages to up to five recipient phone numbers without incurring charges.

 [requirements.txt]: <requirements.txt>
 [WhatsApp Web]: <https://web.whatsapp.com>